 3.5.
 Informative Email

-In this email, you’re asking them to respond to you with information about themselves.
+In this Email, you ask them to respond to you with information about themselves.
 As an affiliate marketer, you want to know as much as you can about your subscribers.
-The more information you get from them, the more targeted your marketing can be, and you can achieve more sales.
+The more information you get from them, the more targeted your marketing can be, achieving more sales.

 Send this one within the first two or three weeks.